saultyevil/FirsetPerson/README.md

 This project was inspired by javidx9's
 [YouTube video](https://www.youtube.com/watch?v=xW8skO7MFYw) and the ray casting algorithm which he implemented.
-Here, I have, attempted to at least, implement a version of this algorithm in C instead of C++.
+Here, I have, attempted to at least, implemented a version of his algorithm in C instead of C++.